-Weekend closures of short sections of the B4438 and A452
+Weekend closures of short sections of the B4438 and A452 - new dates

-The closures will be in place so that LM (a joint venture between Laing O’Rourke and J. Murphy & Sons, carrying out early HS2 works) can safely and smoothly connect parts of the existing road network to the new routes they are creating.
+The closure will be in place so that LM (a joint venture between Laing O’Rourke and J. Murphy & Sons, carrying out early HS2 works) can safely and smoothly connect parts of the existing road network to the new routes they are creating.

 These road improvements will ensure that when the future HS2 Interchange Station is operational, the local road network is fit for purpose.
 Signed diversion routes will be in place for drivers.